andersonmcook/andersonmcook/README.md

 This isn't true immutability, but effective immutability.

+This is an experiment in generically replicating and reviving data, with and without diffs.

 ## Thoughts

 Making copies is a good thing.
 It allows us to know the state of our system at a